liroman2312/SOM_based_LX2160XE72232B/README.md

 •	Expansion: It offers two PCIe outputs for high-speed peripheral connections, along with dual Ethernet management ports and two additional Ethernet ports for comprehensive networking capabilities.
   Two CAN bus outputs and an XSPI interface enhance communication versatility.

+PCB SPECS:

+•	Size: The PCB measures a compact 122 x 80.5 mm, making it suitable for space-constrained applications.

+•	Layer Count: It features an impressive 32-layer design, providing ample routing options for complex electronic circuits.

+•	Thickness: The board has a thickness of 3.4 mm, striking a balance between durability and space efficiency.

+•	Via Holes: The PCB incorporates four via holes specifically designed for board-to-board connections and heat sink mounting.
+  These vias enhance thermal management and enable seamless connections between different PCBs or a heat sink.